website

 Age and lifestyle factors can impact absorption.

-Find out more about protein quantities and yes, how many beers you would need to drink to get your daily intake of protein, and why that is not a good idea.
+Find out more about protein quantities and, yes, how many beers you would need to drink to get your daily intake of Protein, and why that is not a good idea.

 Man drinking protein shake